softlayer/githubio_source/content/reference/datatypes/SoftLayer_Monitoring_Robot_Status/_index.md

 ---
 title: "SoftLayer_Monitoring_Robot_Status"
-description: "Your monitoring robot will be in 'Active' status under normal circumstances.
-If you perform an OS reload, your robot wil... "
+description: "DEPRECATED.
+Your monitoring robot will be in 'Active' status under normal circumstances.
+If you perform an OS reload, yo... "
 layout: "datatype"
 tags:
     - "datatype"